 Alabama is rarely at the top of the list when it comes to vacation destinations.
 But that’s only because people don’t realize all this beautiful state has to offer.
-From white sandy beaches to the mountains where eagles fly, the Yellowhammer State truly is a hidden gem.
-So today I’m sharing four of my favorite family-friendly Alabama road trip destinations.
+From white sandy beaches to the mountains where eagles fly, the Yellowhammer State truly is a hidden gem!
+So, today I’m sharing five of my favorite family-friendly Alabama road trip destinations.

 Some of these Alabama road trip destinations are limited to certain cities or areas, while others are spread out across the state.
 Regardless of which you choose, you’re sure to find something amazing for everyone regardless of your age.

 Some of the best memories are made on a beach vacation.
 With 32 miles of white, soft sandy seashore and sparkling turquoise water, Alabama’s Gulf Coast is full of opportunities to play in the surf and dig your toes into the sand.

 You can check into one of the major resorts in Gulf Shores such as The Beach Club, or in Orange Beach, where beach services with lounge chairs and umbrellas are available, and visitors can rent kayaks, catamarans, and other water sports equipment.

 Or, if you’re wanting something a bit more secluded, find one of the many tranquil spots that dot the shoreline.
 Just don’t forget the blankets, chairs, and umbrellas, along with plenty of snacks and water.

 Another Alabama coastline destination that you won’t want to miss is Gulf State Park.
 With 3.5 miles of sugary white sands, the park has plenty of options for outdoor adventures and relaxation.

 Rent a kayak or paddleboard or set out on one of 25 miles of biking trails.

 Kids will love the Nature Center, as well as the Gulf State Fishing and Education Pier.
 This pier is the second largest on the Gulf of Mexico and an ideal spot to fish.